-In addition to our SINE™ compounds, we also investigate XPO1 cargo proteins and their role in the cell cycle and cell division.
-As part of this investigation, we have identified several XPO1 cargo proteins whose inhibition leads to the selective death of cancer cells.
+In addition to our SINE compounds, we also investigate XPO1 cargo proteins and their role in the cell cycle and cell division.
+As part of this investigation, we have identified several XPO1 cargo proteins whose inhibition may lead to the selective death of cancer cells.
 One of the XPO1 cargo proteins that we identified was p21-activated kinase 4, or PAK4.
 PAK4 is member of the PAK family of kinases that includes 6 proteins, PAK1-6.
 PAK4-6 belong to a growth-promoting sub-family.
 PAK4 is a signaling protein regulating numerous fundamental cellular processes, including intracellular transport, cellular division, cell shape and motility, cell survival, immune defense and the development of cancer.
 PAK4 interacts with many key signaling molecules involved in cancer such as beta-catenin, CDC42, Raf-1, BAD and myosin light chain.
 Based on this biology, we used our drug discovery and optimization expertise to identify small molecule modulators of PAK4.
-Our PAK4 allosteric modulators have shown broad evidence of anti-cancer activity against hematological and solid tumor malignant cells while showing minimal toxicity to normal cells in vitro.
-In mouse and rat xenograft studies, our PAK4 inhibitors given orally have shown evidence of anti-cancer activity and tolerability.
-To our knowledge, we are the only company with a pre-IND allosteric, PAK4 specific inhibitor.

 KPT-9274 is a first-in-class orally bioavailable small molecule that is a non-competitive dual modulator of PAK4 and NAMPT.
-Co-inhibition of these targets leads to synergistic anti-tumor effects through energy depletion, inhibition of DNA repair, cell cycle arrest, inhibition of proliferation, and ultimately apoptosis.
+Co-inhibition of these targets may lead to synergistic anti-tumor effects through energy depletion, inhibition of DNA repair, cell cycle arrest, inhibition of proliferation, and ultimately apoptosis.
 Normal cells are more resistant to inhibition by KPT-9274 due in part to their relative genomic stability and lower metabolic rates.
 Hematologic and solid tumor cells become dependent on both PAK4 and NAMPT pathways and are therefore susceptible to single-agent cytotoxicity by KPT-9274.
-We are planning to develop